 Magnolia style is adored by many for its fresh mix of modern Farmhouse with rustic chic.
-Its popularity was kickstarted by the HGTV Fixer Upper, where once dilapidated homes are made fresh again.
-The renovation process often includes whimsical touches like barn doors, metal wall features, wood beams, textured rugs or a well-placed farmhouse sink.
+Its popularity was kickstarted by the HGTV show Fixer Upper, where once dilapidated homes are made fresh again.
+The renovation process often includes whimsical touches like barn doors, metal wall features, wood beams, farmhouse rugs or a well-placed farmhouse sink.

 While the looks on the show certainly are not cheap, there are plenty of budget-friendly ways to express this style in your home.
 If you already have the structural look of a farmhouse—rich wood floors, white kitchen cabinets and an open floor plan—then you can certainly infuse farmhouse décor, even adding your own shiplap feature wall, the hallmark of any Magnolia home.
 With a little elbow grease, there are a lot of ways to get the budget look like a boss.

 Shiplap was originally used in the construction of sheds and barns.
 Later, the boards were brought inside but weren’t featured in the decor.
 Instead, they were installed as a surface for wallpaper.
 In older houses, authentic shiplap is often found under other materials.
 The boards have a rabbet or groove, which allows for the overlapping, hence the name shiplap.
-Shiplap walls are ideal for kitchens, entryways and offices.
+Shiplap walls are ideal for kitchens, mudrooms, and offices.

 Now, shiplap is used to create feature walls, taking nods from its past with a modern application.
-To create it on a budget, you can use low cost plywood, depending on the look you want, you can choose from 1/4”, 1/2” or 3/4”.
+To create it on a budget, you can use low-cost plywood, depending on the look you want, you can choose from 1/4”, 1/2” or 3/4”.
 Nail the boards on the wall as far as you want to go up making sure to cut out room for any windows or outlets.
 When you’re done, you’ll prep for painting, spackling holes, caulking and sanding before adding white paint.
 As you paint, remove any excess paint that begins to clog up the seams to keep your shiplap’s distinct look.
-Once you’re don, complement the white wall with some color on the floor.
+Once you’re done, complement the white wall with some color on the floor.

 Open Shelving for Less